A Survey of Model Compression and Acceleration for Deep Neural Networks: Challenges and Future Work

 For methods with the convolutional filters and the structural matrix, we can conclude that the transformation lies in the family of functions that only operations on the spatial dimensions.
 Hence to address the imposed prior issue, one solution is to provide a generalization of the aforementioned approaches in two aspects: 1) instead of limiting the transformation to belong to a set of predefined transformations, let it be the whole family of spatial transformations applied on 2D filters or matrix, and 2) learn the transformation jointly with all the model parameters.

-Despite the classification task, people are also adapting the compacted models in other tasks \cite{NIPS2017_6676,Sandler_2018_CVPR,DBLP:conf/cvpr/HuangRSZKFFWSG017}.
-We would like to see more work for applications with larger deep nets (e.g., video and image frames \cite{Cheng_2014_CVPR,Cao2012IBMRA}).
-There is also some work about deep natural language models \cite{suncheng2019}.
+Despite the image classification task, people are also adapting the compacted models in other tasks \cite{NIPS2017_6676,Sandler_2018_CVPR,DBLP:conf/cvpr/HuangRSZKFFWSG017}.
+There is also some work about deep natural language models \cite{suncheng2019,DistilBERT}.
+We would like to see more work for applications with larger deep nets (e.g., video and image frames \cite{Cheng_2014_CVPR,Cao2012IBMRA}, vision + language \cite{chen2019uniter} and GANs \cite{mroueh2018sobolev,gan}).